What's the Best Build in Payday 2?

-As you can see, the Akimbo Goliath 12G Shotguns are my primary and the individual Goliath is my secondary, and this is a calculated decision based solely on that Shotgunner skill tree I told you to place points into earlier.
-The amount of damage you can hammer out with these will have you taking on One Down Death Sentence heists with a smile on your face, and only a slight bit of mess in your trousers from minor panic.
+As you can see, the Akimbo Goliath 12G Shotguns are my primary, and the individual Goliath is my secondary.
+This is a calculated decision based solely on that Shotgunner skill tree I told you to place points into earlier.
+The amount of damage you can hammer out with these will have you taking on One Down Death Sentence heists with a smile on your face and only a slight bit of mess in your trousers from minor panic.

 Life Is Easier With Strong Friends!